deniskyashif/blog/content/posts/ddd-integration-events.md

 Asynchronous messaging does not remove coupling by itself; the contract still needs to express the business meaning.

-Prefer publishing the fact that matters:
+The same interaction can instead be expressed as the fact that matters to Ordering:

 ```text
 OrderDispatched